Securing your Wi-Fi router: Protect your home network

 Change your DNS

 A DNS (domain name system) is responsible for changing the web address you type into the URL bar into an IP address.
 It's this process that gives you access to the website you wanted to visit.
 Well, most routers allow you to change the DNS server that you're using and even add additional servers, which can result in better speeds and build in resilience against outages.
-There are a number of free public DNS servers you can choose from.
+There are several free public DNS servers you can choose from.
 Google DNS and OpenDNS are two of the biggest.

 Use a guest network

 Some basic router security advice here – set up a guest network.
-This means you can give visitors access to wifi without giving away your password.
+This means you can give visitors access to wifi without giving away your primary network password.
 Guest networks also stop users from accessing hardware connected to the network, unless you choose to change permissions.

 Set a schedule for your network